-Jessica Reportedly Tried Leaving 'Love Is Blind' Before Her Wedding & I Want Answers
+Whoa, Jessica Reportedly Tried To Leave 'Love Is Blind' Before Her Wedding

 Throughout the cringeworthy-yet-fascinating first season of Love Is Blind, Jessica Batten was the woman who everyone was talking about.
 Fans watched as the 34-year-old appeared to go back and forth over whether or not she actually liked her fiancé, Mark Cuevas, let alone wanted to marry him.
 At least, that's what everyone thought.
 After speaking with Entertainment Weekly, however, it seems there's more to her story than meets the screen.
 And the biggest plot twist?
 It turns out Jessica reportedly tried leaving Love Is Blind during filming.

 While I questioned a lot about Jessica throughout the show (like the whole "letting her dog drink wine" thing), the most important part of her screen time that I wanted answers to was why she went through with her wedding to Mark if she knew she wouldn't marry him.

 However, it turns out audiences might be the ones who got played, not Mark.
 According to Jessica, not only did Mark know she wasn't going to say yes, but the production team did as well.
 So, why have the wedding?
 As she tells it, production made her go through with the ceremony.

 "I had to stay," she told EW.
 "I definitely had a conversation about leaving and I wasn’t able to do that.
 My dog got sick too, and almost died during the show.
 I had so much other stuff going on."

 Jessica was alluding to the emergency surgery her dog, Payton, had after ingesting a stick and a small piece of it lodged itself in her intestines.
 (Don't worry, doggo is fine now!)
 The Love Is Blind star took to Instagram to share the story and shed light on some sides of her she feels the camera didn't show.